On Tilted Losses in Machine Learning: Theory and Applications: TERM: Properties and Interpretations

 Note that Lemma~\ref{lemma: special_cases} has been studied or observed before in the entropic risk literature~\citep[e.g.,][]{ahmadi2012entropic}, as well as other contexts~\citep{cohen2014simnets}.
 This lemma also implies that $ \breve{\theta}(0)$ is the ERM solution, $\breve{\theta}(+\infty)$ is the min-max solution, and $\breve{\theta}(-\infty)$ is the min-min solution.
 In other words, a benefit of TERM is that it offers a continuum of solutions between the min and max losses.

 Providing a smooth trade-off between these specific losses can be beneficial for a number of practical use-cases---both in terms of the resulting solution and the difficulty of solving the problem itself.
 We empirically demonstrate the benefits of such a trade-off in Section~\ref{sec:experiments}.
 We also visualize the solutions to TERM for a toy problem in Figure~\ref{fig:toy1}, which allows us to illustrate several special cases of the general framework.
-Interestingly, we additionally show that the TERM solution can be viewed as a smooth approximation to a \textit{superquantile} method, which aims to minimize quantiles of losses such as the median loss (Section~\ref{sec:var}).
+Interestingly, we additionally show that the TERM solution can be viewed as a smooth approximation to {the \textit{tail probability of losses}}, which effectively minimizes quantiles of losses such as the median loss (Section~\ref{sec:var}).
 In Figure~\ref{fig:toy1}, it is clear to see why this may be beneficial, as the median loss (orange) can be highly non-smooth in practice.
-We next state two theorems regarding how the tilted objective changes as a function of $t$ (proofs provided in Appendix~\ref{app:properties}).
+In Theorem~\ref{thm: obj-increasing} and~\ref{thm: opt-obj-increasing} below, we formally characterize how tilted objectives change as a function of values $t$ (proofs provided in Appendix~\ref{app:properties}).

 \begin{theorem}[Tilted objective is increasing with $t$] Under Assumption~\ref{assump: expnential_family}, for all $t \in \mathbb{R},$ and all $\theta \in \Theta,$

 \end{theorem}

 \begin{theorem}[Optimal tilted objective is increasing with $t$] Under Assumption~\ref{assump: expnential_family}, for all $t \in \mathbb{R},$ and all $\theta \in \Theta,$